-HomePod mini vs HomePod: Sound
+HomePod mini vs HomePod 2: Sound

 With only a single full-range driver and dual passive radiators, as well as two tweeters, the HomePod mini has less physical audio tech than the original HomePod, with its high-excursion woofer with custom amplifier and seven tweeters.

-With its ability to configure its sound output to the room it’s in using its audio beamforming tech, the original HomePod has a pretty neat feature to ensure you get the best sound out of it regardless of when you position it.
+With its ability to configure its sound output to the room it’s in using its audio beamforming tech, the HomePod 2 has a pretty neat feature to ensure you get the best sound out of it regardless of when you position it.

-Given its size, the HomePod mini has no such beamforming tech.
+The HomePod mini has no such beamforming tech.
 But it has Apple’s S5 chip that allows it to use computational audio to better balance sound output at different volumes.
 And its design means it delivers 360-degree sound.

 For its size, the HomePod mini sounds great — it sounded better than the larger Amazon Echo, and worlds better than the Amazon Echo Dot, but couldn't compare to the full-size HomePod or the Sonos One, which were just better all-around.

-HomePod mini vs HomePod: Features
+HomePod mini vs HomePod 2: Features

 Both speakers support a range of streaming services from Apple Music, iHeartRadio, Pandora, Prime Music and others.
 Spotify is still absent from the mix, which is disappointing.
 But on the software side, the HomePod and its mini sibling are on a par with each other.

-HomePod mini vs HomePod: Verdict
+HomePod mini vs HomePod (2nd gen): Verdict

-Not surprisingly, the HomePod mini can't deliver the audio quality that the larger HomePod can.
+Not surprisingly, the HomePod mini can't deliver the audio quality that the larger HomePod (2nd gen) can.
 However, it's very good for its size, and at $99, the HomePod mini feels more like a device that iPhone users will lap up as it doesn’t require the level of investment the larger HomePod does.